firemodels/bot/Bundlebot/README.md

    3. Update the bot repo.
    4. Type: `./BUILD_bundle.sh option` if building a Linux or OSX release bundle.
 Type `BUILD_release_bundle option` if building a Windows bundle where as before option can be test or release.

-   ### Summary

-   Steps for building a bundle.

-   1. edit `bot/Bundlebot/build/BUILD_config.sh`, defining revision and tags for this bundle.
-Commit and push up changes to the central repo.
-   2. On the host that runs firebot, type: `sudo su - firebot`
-   3. `cd FireModels_bundle/bot/Bundlebot/build`
-   4. Update the bot repo.
-In the steps below, option can be test or release. `option` defaults to test if it is not specified.
-   5. `nohup ./BUILD_smv_manuals.sh option &`
-   after this step completes (about 30 minutes) continue to the next step.
-   6. type: `tail -f nohup.out` to see script output. after this step completes (about 7 hours) run
-   7. `nohup ./BUILD_bundle.sh option &` if building a Linux or OSX bundle or run

-      `BUILD_bundle option` if building a Windows bundle.

-Note: `nohup` is used when building bundles on Linux and OSX computers so that the bundle generating script will continue to run if the command shell is disconnected from your terminal.
-The output goes to the file `nohup.out`.
-Type: `tail -f nohup.out` to see script output.